Azure/acr/docs/preview/abac-repo-permissions/README.md

 ### Description of new ABAC-enabled built-in roles

-**ABAC-enabled Azure Container Registry Repository Reader Role**: The new ***Azure Container Registry Repository Reader*** role grants permissions to pull and list artifacts stored in a registry's repositories.
+**ABAC-enabled Container Registry Repository Reader Role**: The new ***Container Registry Repository Reader*** role grants permissions to pull and list artifacts stored in a registry's repositories.
 It also grants permission to list manifests and tags stored within repositories.
 Note that this role does not grant permission to query the list of repositories because the role can be optionally scoped to specific repositories with ABAC conditions.

-**ABAC-enabled Azure Container Registry Repository Writer Role**: The new ***Azure Container Registry Repository Writer*** role grants permissions to push artifacts to a registry’s repositories in addition to pulling and listing artifacts.
+**ABAC-enabled Container Registry Repository Writer Role**: The new ***Container Registry Repository Writer*** role grants permissions to push artifacts to a registry’s repositories in addition to pulling and listing artifacts.
 It also grants permission to list manifests and tags stored within repositories.
 Note that this role does not grant permission to query the list of repositories because the role can be optionally scoped to specific repositories with ABAC conditions.

-**ABAC-enabled Azure Container Registry Repository Contributor Role**: The new ***Azure Container Registry Repository Contributor*** role grants permissions to delete artifacts and tags stored in a registry's repositories in addition to pushing, pulling, and listing artifacts.
+**ABAC-enabled Container Registry Repository Contributor Role**: The new ***Container Registry Repository Contributor*** role grants permissions to delete artifacts and tags stored in a registry's repositories in addition to pushing, pulling, and listing artifacts.
 It also grants permission to list manifests and tags stored within repositories.
 Note that this role does not grant permission to query the list of repositories because the role can be optionally scoped to specific repositories with ABAC conditions.

-**Azure Container Registry Catalog Lister Role** The new ***Azure Container Registry Catalog Lister*** role grants permissions to view, query, and list all repositories in the registry.
+**Container Registry Repository Catalog Lister Role** The new ***Container Registry Repository Catalog Lister*** role grants permissions to view, query, and list all repositories in the registry.
 Take note that this role does not grant the ability to push, pull, or list any artifacts contained within repositories.
 This role is useful because the new ABAC-enabled repository roles do not grant permission to query and list repositories in the registry.

 > [!NOTE]
-> If you assign ***Azure Container Registry Repository Reader***, ***Azure Container Registry Repository Writer***, or ***Azure Container Registry Repository Contributor*** roles without any ABAC conditions to restrict the role assignment grant to specific repositories, the role assignment will grant permissions to all repositories that exist in the registry.
+> If you assign ***Container Registry Repository Reader***, ***Container Registry Repository Writer***, or ***Container Registry Repository Contributor*** roles without any ABAC conditions to restrict the role assignment grant to specific repositories, the role assignment will grant permissions to all repositories that exist in the registry.
-> The **Azure Container Registry Catalog Lister** role to list repositories cannot be scoped to specific repositories in a registry.
+> The **Container Registry Repository Catalog Lister** role to list repositories cannot be scoped to specific repositories in a registry.
 Note that this role grants permissions to list all repositories that exist in the registry, even if the role assignee does not have permissions to certain repositories.

 Please see [Scoping role assignments to specific repositories in an ABAC-enabled registry](#scoping-role-assignments-to-specific-repositories-in-an-abac-enabled-registry) for more information on how to scope role permissions using ABAC conditions.

 ## Granting repository-level permissions to all repositories in an ABAC-enabled registry

-To grant permissions to all repositories in a registry, you can assign the ABAC-enabled roles like the ***Azure Container Registry Repository Reader***, ***Azure Container Registry Repository Writer***, or ***Azure Container Registry Repository Contributor*** roles without any ABAC conditions.
+To grant permissions to all repositories in a registry, you can assign the ABAC-enabled roles like the ***Container Registry Repository Reader***, ***Container Registry Repository Writer***, or ***Container Registry Repository Contributor*** roles without any ABAC conditions.
 This will grant permissions to all repositories in the registry.

 1. Sign in to the Azure preview portal at [https://portal.azure.com/***?feature.abacACR=true***](https://portal.azure.com/?feature.abacACR=true) for the ACR ABAC Private Preview.